nagarajandeepu/Bug-Bounty-Toolkit/README.md

 ### FYI
 **This script is intended to setup from scratch.
 This script may be modified to include or exclude tools, but will ensure the inclusion of all the required tools.**

-*Shout-out to original creator of bbhtv1 >> https://github.com/nahamsec*

 ## Table of Contents

 - [List of tools](#Categorized-the-list-of-tools)